 Loudoun County Public Schools:

 Summer walk-up meal service begins on Monday, June 28.
 This service will be held every Monday from 9 a.m. to 11:30 a.m. throughout the summer.
 Find out more information about pickup dates and locations here.

 This summer, any child 18 and under is eligible for free meals.
 Parents/guardians may pick up on behalf of their students.

 Meals will continue to be distributed at the current three distribution sites on Mondays from 11:30 a.m. - 12:30 p.m.
 If schools are closed on Monday, distribution will be moved to Tuesday.

-Until distribution resumes at Round, residents in need of meal service are encouraged to go to Osbourn High School (1977 Eagle Way), Dean Elementary School (9601 Prince William Street), or Weems Elementary School (8750 Weems Road).
+Until distribution resumes at Round, residents in need of meal service are encouraged to go to Osbourn High School (1977 Eagle Way), Round Elementary School (10100 Hastings Drive), or Weems Elementary School (8750 Weems Road).

 Manassas Park Public Schools:

+The new school year requires a new meal application.
+Although school meals will be provided free to all children, school funding depends on completed meal applications.
 A new meal application must be completed if you have not already been notified that your student is approved for free meals.
 It is important to submit a completed meal application as soon as possible.
-Only one meal application is needed for each household.
-Applications are available online here.

 Prince William County Public School:

 PWCS will be providing meals free of charge for all children this summer at designated school sites during select hours.
 Meals will be provided, on a first come, first serve basis.